emrebasaranCE/docker_lab_002_easy/README.md

     When using the EXPOSE [port_number] in Dockerfile, it is the best practice but not enough actully.
 Turns out even though we let the image run on a specified port, we still need to let the docker know which port we will be communicating with the container via`-p [host_port_id]:[image/container_port_id]`

+After any changes done to our app code, we have to build the image from the scratch.
+To make this step faster, we can change some line in order to use docker's layered approach:

+`WORKDIR /app` Cached
+`COPY . /app` Re-run
+`RUN npm install` Re-run

+When we build our dockerfile after a small change to server.js, this process uses cached data for `WORKDIR /app`.
+But for `COPY . /app` and `RUN npm install` docker tends to create new layers (re-runs).
+To improve speed, we can make some changes like this:

+`WORKDIR /app`
+`COPY package.json /app`
+`RUN npm install`
+`COPY . /app`

+## How this is better?
+Its based on the idea that docker uses layered approach when creating images.
+Therefor as long as we dont change any package in package.json, `RUN npm install` will be the same.
+Now this is works like this:

+`WORKDIR /app` Cached
+`COPY package.json /app` Cached*
+`RUN npm install` Cached*
+`COPY . /app` Re-run

+*since we didnt change any packages, both `COPY package.json /app` and `RUN npm install` not effected.